kaneclev/BudgetBuddy/README.md

     - [ ] nav.php should have an if-statement to print the current active page
 - [ ] footer.php should reflect final project
 - [ ] connect-DB.php
-    - [ ] connect-DB.php should be included in top.php
 - [ ] css file has styles for the active page (assuming this means there should be styling for all my pages)
 - [ ] detail.php - has detail page 1 and 2 (not sure what this is yet, maybe an explanation of what my site is?)

 **Form Requirements**
 - [ ] form.php - a file defining form interactions that I can use around in different places around the site
+- [ ] All forms must provide descriptive feedback about what they're doing once submitted.
 - [ ] a text box for the user's email address
     - [ ] two additional text boxes
 - Choose at least two of the following: